-- 3.5.1 The nearest existing bus stop to the site is situated within an 800m walk distance on Manor Walk, off Parkland Way, and is served by bus service 77 four times a day in each direction.
-The bus stop is equipped with a flag and pole and timetable information.
-The next nearest stop for service 77, which operates throughout the day, is within 1300m on Morton Way, which is served at an hourly frequency Monday Saturday.
-Bus service 77 provides access to Thornbury Town Centre and Bristol City Centre. - 3.5.2 Bus services 60 and 622 serve bus stops on Park Road, off Alexandra Way, approximately 1km from the site.
+- 3.5.1 The nearest existing bus stop to the site is situated within an 750m walk distance on Moreton Street, and is served by bus service 913 that operates once a day to The Castle School.

+Bus services 60 and 622 serve bus stops on Park Road, off Alexandra Way, approximately 1km from the site.
 The services provide access to Cribbs Causeway, Gloucester, Chipping Sodbury and Dursley.
 The 60 bus has six services Monday to Saturday, between 07:15 and 17:30.
 The 622 has eight services per day between 07:44 and 18:34, Monday to Friday, with seven services on a Saturday and three on a Sunday.
-The bus stops are equipped with a flag and pole and timetable information. - 3.5.3 First in Bristol Bath & The West began operating two new services, T1 and T2, on 27th May 2018.
+The bus stops are equipped with a flag and pole and timetable information. - 3.5.2 Bus service 77 operates four times a day in each direction.
+The bus stop is equipped with a flag and pole and timetable information.
+The next nearest stop for service 77, which operates throughout the day, is within 1300m on Morton Way, which is served at an hourly frequency Monday Saturday.
+Bus service 77 provides access to Thornbury Town Centre and Bristol City Centre. - 3.5.3 First in Bristol Bath & The West began operating two new services, T1 and T2, on 27th May 2018.
 Both services operate from Thornbury Health Centre, within 1500m of the proposed development, to Thornbury Town Centre.
 The T1 then routes to Bristol City Centre, via Bradley Stoke and M32, while the T2 routes to Bristol City Centre via Filton Airfield and A38 Gloucester Road.
 The combined frequency of these routes is 3 per hour, with T1 operating half hourly and T2 operating hourly Monday Sunday.
 The current journey times from Thornbury Health Centre on the T1 is 4 minutes to Thornbury Town Centre and 55 minutes to Bristol City Centre. - 3.5.4 The bus services operating in the vicinity of the site are summarised in Table 3.2 below and shown in Figure 3.3.